GroundBuilder/japanese-sushi/README.md

 * As a user, I want to see what I enterd, so I can correct the values that was handled in to the program.
 * As a user, I want to like follow how the program is working while I wait for the input to premanufacturing.
 * As a user, I want to exit the program in the beginning, if I forgot to take in every data.

+### Features planned

+* Return profit for todays sale.
+* Return wast cost of sushi that din't get sold under lunch time.

+## Structure

+The input for the user is folowing the structure of the flowcart.
+The flowcart is created my using the Balsamico program.

 ## Wireframe